Connect with us

 According to Diamond Developers, the building will generate more than 300% of its operational requirements through renewable energy sources such as solar and biogas.

-Out of this, 100% of power will cover the building’s operational energy requirements, 150% will offset emissions from commuting workers, water desalination, and consumable products.
+Out of this, 100% of power will cover the building’s operational energy requirements, and 150% will offset emissions from commuting workers, water desalination, and consumable products.

 The remaining 50% will help the building to become carbon positive, with the surplus energy exported to neighbouring buildings and facilities.